hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # amlogic gx - a95xr2 s905w tv box - october 2022

 - tested for a few days
-- it was working reliable and quite ok, but quite slow (see below)
+- it was working reliable and quite ok, but quite slow
-- notes: this was the try to go a bit lower even than for the last test with the amlogic s905x as the s905w is even slower (4xa53 at 1.2 ghz), so all from above is valid here and the system is even a bit slower. running from emmc here instead of a usb stick on the s905x might help a bit here. to my surprise the analog audio output of the box was actually working after doing
+- notes: this was the try to go a bit lower even than for the last test with the amlogic s905x as the s905w is even slower (4xa53 at 1.2ghz), so all from above is valid here and the system is even a bit slower. running from emmc here instead of a usb stick on the s905x might help a bit here. to my surprise the analog audio output of the box was actually working after doing